matthewblain/crosstowntrail-web/cue-sheets/bike-north.md

 * Exit Greenway at Tioga and turn left. **(Note: Resume route from detour.)**
 * Turn right at Delta.
 * Turn left at Wilde, enter McLaren Park.
 Take paved trail uphill.
-* **(Note: Trail through McLaren may be narrow and has several stairways.
+* **Note: Trail through McLaren may be narrow and has several stairways.
 You may need to walk your bike.
-To go around, go back to Delta, ride uphill one block to Hamilton, ride uphill one block to Mansell, turn left on Mansell.
+To detour around, go back to Delta, ride uphill one block to Hamilton, ride uphill one block to Mansell, turn left on Mansell.
 Continue onto bike way.
-Turn right on Shelley Drive, then right on Cambridge to Bacon.)**
+Turn right on Shelley Drive, then right on Cambridge to Bacon.**
 * At top of stairway, you have reached an intersection with Philosopher's Way, marked with arrows on stone columns.
 Turn left and left again to reach intersection of Visitacion and Mansell .
 * Cross Visitacion and Mansell.
 * Continue along Philosopher’s Way by heading directly north on the paved path through the Cypress Allee.  (**restrooms** past tennis courts on your left.)